Menu

 Free LagoonDining

-A vibrant waterfront promenade with a free saltwater lagoon, restaurants, markets, and coastal views.
-The Esplanade is the social heart of Cairns and a great spot for sunrise walks.
+A vibrant 2.5 km waterfront promenade with a free 4,800 sq m saltwater lagoon, restaurants, the popular Cairns Night Markets (7 nights/week), and coastal views across Trinity Inlet.
+The Esplanade is Cairns' social heart and a perfect sunrise walk.

 Esplanade info